- Saturday - Sunday

 Martials's Scrub Hairstreak (Strymon martialis)

 In 1980, scientists from the Smithsonian attempted to demonstrate that predators could be fooled into attacking the wrong end of the butterfly.
-They collected hundreds of butterflies in Panama and Columbia, and divided them into groups based on the number of head-like features were present in their wing patterns.
+They collected hundreds of butterflies in Panama and Colombia, and divided them into groups based on the number of head-like features were present in their wing patterns.
 Consistent with the false head hypothesis, the greater the number of head-like features, the more likely wing damage due to predator attacks was to be directed to that part of the wings.